VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/ProductConnection/ProductConnection.md

 # ProductConnection ==~object~==

-The `ProductConnection` represents a connection to a list of products.
+This type represents a connection to a list of products.

 ## Fields